Ottawa, August 7, 2015

 12. Traveller’s cheques and debit card transactions are considered as cash.

-13. Security deposits tendered in the form of cash, traveller’s cheques, certified cheque or debit card transaction will be refunded by a Government of Canada cheque.
+13. Security deposits tendered in the form of cash, traveller’s cheques, certified cheques or debit card transactions will be refunded by a Government of Canada cheque.

-14. In cases where they frequently import goods temporarily, importers may wish to deposit standing security in the form of a bond with the CBSA.
+14. In cases where importers frequently import goods temporarily, they may wish to deposit standing security in the form of a bond with the CBSA.
 Standing security may be deposited with the CBSA in the following manner:

-(c) if the importations will be in more than one region, the bond is to be submitted to the following address for approval:
+- (c) if the importations will occur in more than one region, the bond is to be submitted to the following address for approval: